UAE, US intercept Houthi missile attack targeting Abu Dhabi

 The Emirates is "ready to deal with any threats and ... it takes all necessary measures to protect the state from all attacks,” WAM quoted the UAE Defense Ministry as saying.

-A U.S. military official, speaking on condition of anonymity to discuss military operations, acknowledged the assistance of American Patriot missile batteries prevented the Houthi missiles from striking targets in Abu Dhabi.
+Navy Capt.
+Bill Urban, spokesperson for U.S. Central Command, in a statement acknowledged the assistance of American Patriot missile batteries prevented the Houthi missiles from striking targets in Abu Dhabi.
 Videos on social media suggested outgoing interceptor fire came from the base.

+“The combined efforts successfully prevented both missiles from impacting the base,” Urban said.

 The missile fire disrupted traffic into Abu Dhabi International Airport, home to the long-haul carrier Etihad, for about an hour after the attack.